orpheus11235/orpheus11235.github.io/index.markdown

 **Research Interests:**
 Homotopy theory, higher category theory, topology, and the foundations of infinity-category theory.

 I am a Ph.D. candidate in mathematics at Cornell University, broadly interested in homotopy theory and higher category theory.
-I also mentor for the Cornell Directed Reading Program.